Essential safety and defensive driving tips for truck drivers

-- Don’t panic, make a U-turn to recover or back across a roadway.
+Try not to panic.
+Don’t make a U-turn to recover and don’t back across a roadway.

 - Find a safe place off the roadway (not on the shoulder) to get your bearings.
 You may need to go around the block or to the next exit.

 - If you’re stuck at a dead-end, call the police for help in backing out.
 They’d rather help you than have to deal with an accident.

 Don’t let your guard down just because you’re pulling into a truck stop or customer yard.
 Being a safe driver means always staying alert.